kasperkuo/Dream/README.md

 ##Product Goals and Priorities

-Flickr will allow users to do the following:
+Dream will allow users to do the following:

-- [ ] Create an account (MVP)
+- [x] Create an account (MVP)
-- [ ] Sign in / Sign out with the option of having a Guest/Demo (MVP)
+- [x] Sign in / Sign out with the option of having a Guest/Demo (MVP)
 - [ ] Upload, view, edit, delete photos/artwork that come with title, descriptions, and upload dates (MVP)
 - [ ] Create a user profile page that displays their photos
 - [ ] Provide an explore page that showcases photos/artwork from all users (MVP)